Choledocholithiasis – Bile Duct Stones

 The method used will vary according to your particular situation – stone size, placement, etc. Do your own research; ask your doctor questions before deciding on the best treatment plan.

-What is the usual outcome following bile duct stone removal?
+What is the usual outcome following stone removal?
 4 to 24% of patients will experience bile duct stones again with 15 years.
 You can be sure these statistics were not of people who were dedicated to changing their diet and lifestyle.
 Much can be done to prevent stone formation.
 The causes of gallstone formation are the same, within or without gallbladder.
 Study your risk factors and make the appropriate changes to avoid a recurrence in the future.